Team-Recon-Black-Ops/CrimsonRufus/README.md

 If the `/delay:MILLISECONDS` argument is specified, that number of milliseconds is paused between TGS requests.
 The `/jitter:1-100` flag can be combined for a % jitter.

 If the `/enterprise` flag is used, the spn is assumed to be an enterprise principal (i.e. *user@domain.com*).
-This flag only works when kerberoasting with a TGT.
+This flag only works when fluffyroasting with a TGT.

 If the `/autoenterprise` flag is used, if roasting an SPN fails (due to an invalid or duplicate SPN) Rubeus will automatically retry using the enterprise principal.
 This is only useful when `/spn` or `/spns` is *not* supplied as Rubeus needs to know the target accounts samaccountname, which it gets when querying LDAP for the account information.